dotnet/docs-maui/docs/xaml/fundamentals/data-binding-basics.md

 </ContentPage>
 ```

-In this example, four `Slider` views are intended to control the `Scale`, `Rotate`, `RotateX`, and `RotateY` properties of a `Label`.
-At first, it seems as if these four properties of the `Label` should be data-binding targets because each is being set by a `Slider`.
+In this example, four <xref:Microsoft.Maui.Controls.Slider> views are intended to control the `Scale`, `Rotate`, `RotateX`, and `RotateY` properties of a `Label`.
+At first, it seems as if these four properties of the `Label` should be data-binding targets because each is being set by a <xref:Microsoft.Maui.Controls.Slider>.
 However, the `BindingContext` of `Label` can be only one object, and there are four different sliders.
 For that reason, the `BindingContext` of each of the four sliders is set to the `Label`, and the bindings are set on the `Value` properties of the sliders.
 By using the `OneWayToSource` and `TwoWay` modes, these `Value` properties can set the source properties, which are the `Scale`, `Rotate`, `RotateX`, and `RotateY` properties of the `Label`.

-The bindings on three of the `Slider` views are `OneWayToSource`, meaning that the `Slider` value causes a change in the property of its `BindingContext`, which is the `Label` named `label`.
-These three `Slider` views cause changes to the `Rotate`, `RotateX`, and `RotateY` properties of the `Label`:
+The bindings on three of the <xref:Microsoft.Maui.Controls.Slider> views are `OneWayToSource`, meaning that the <xref:Microsoft.Maui.Controls.Slider> value causes a change in the property of its `BindingContext`, which is the `Label` named `label`.
+These three <xref:Microsoft.Maui.Controls.Slider> views cause changes to the `Rotate`, `RotateX`, and `RotateY` properties of the `Label`:

 :::image type="content" source="media/data-binding-basics/slidertransforms.png" alt-text="Reverse bindings.":::

 However, the binding for the `Scale` property is `TwoWay`.
-This is because the `Scale` property has a default value of 1, and using a `TwoWay` binding causes the `Slider` initial value to be set at 1 rather than 0.
-If that binding were `OneWayToSource`, the `Scale` property would initially be set to 0 from the `Slider` default value.
+This is because the `Scale` property has a default value of 1, and using a `TwoWay` binding causes the <xref:Microsoft.Maui.Controls.Slider> initial value to be set at 1 rather than 0.
+If that binding were `OneWayToSource`, the `Scale` property would initially be set to 0 from the <xref:Microsoft.Maui.Controls.Slider> default value.
 The `Label` would not be visible

 > [!NOTE]
 > The `VisualElement` class also has `ScaleX` and `ScaleY` properties, which scale the `VisualElement` on the x-axis and y-axis respectively.